bolajidevops/wordpress/README.md

    After ASG has been setup successfully, it launch at least one EC2 intance and when the workload increase on the instance it automatically launch another instance making it 2 instances so as to handle the traffic request, and at downtime period it shutdown an instance automatically.

-The image below shows the health check status of our Target (EC2 Instance):
+The image below shows the health check status of my Target Group (EC2 Instance):

 ![alt text](image/Health-Check.png)